bediger4000/linked_lists/README.md

 The coding is moderately complex because you need to keep a "head" and a "tail" pointer for the merged list as you traverse two other linked lists.
-Since the linked lists are certainly of different sizes, you've got complicated conditions on loop termination, and you've got to account each of the two lists' extra length, should that arise.
+Since the linked lists could be of different sizes, you've got complicated conditions on loop termination.
+You've got to account each of the two lists' extra length, should that arise.

 I think the candidate should point out these difficulties as